-a) What does Zeus choose to do?

-b) List four things that happen to the city.
+a) What does Zeus choose to do? b) List four things that happen to the city.

 c) Why do you think Zeus chose to save just one man and one woman?
-Explain your ideas.

-adjectives adverbs prepositions Example: red, loud, tidy Example: man, dog, fence Example: jump, be, get, smirked d) In the table below list: A adjectives 2 adverts and A prepositions from the story above e) Imagine that you had to rebuild a city.
-How would you design it?
+Explain your ideas. ectives, 2 adverbs and 4 preposition adjectives Example: red, loud, tidy adverbs Example: man, dog, fence prepositions Example: jump, be, get, smirked Example: rea, load, day Example: man, dog, jenec Example: jump, be, get, similed e) Imagine that you had to reb uild a city.
+How would you design it? ?
 What would it contain?
-How would you ensure that all the people were safe and content?
-Write a mini creative write below to describe the 'perfect city'.
-You should include: lots of adjectives, detailed information about the buildings and spaces within the city.
+How e people were safe and content?
+W describe the 'perfect city'.
+You buildings and spaces within ou should include: lots of adjectives, the city , detailed information about the